 Lorillard CEO to get $44M after Reynolds merger

 RICHMOND, Va.
-(AP) — The CEO of Newport cigarette maker Lorillard Inc. is set to receive more than $44 million following the planned $25 billion merger with Reynolds American Inc., regulatory filings show.
+(AP) — Regulatory filings show the CEO of Newport cigarette maker Lorillard Inc. is set to receive more than $44 million following the planned $25 billion merger with Reynolds American Inc.

-Murray Kessler is one of several Lorillard executives to receive compensation if they're terminated after the deal closes, according to a filing with the Securities and Exchange Commission.
+According to a filing with the Securities and Exchange Commission late Friday, Murray Kessler is one of several Lorillard executives to receive "golden parachute" compensation if they're terminated after the deal closes.

 Reynolds announced the deal in July to combine two of the nation's oldest and biggest tobacco companies, creating a formidable No. 2 to rival Altria Group Inc., owner of Philip Morris USA.